auth0/docs/articles/libraries/lock-android/passwordless-magic-link.md

 ## Application configuration

-Now that we have the Auth0 client configured, before we start with the android configuration we must follow the instructions and set up Lock.Android and LockPasswordlessActivity as seen in the [passwordless docs](/libraries/lock-android/passwordless).
+Now that we have the Auth0 client configured, before we start with the android configuration we must follow the instructions and set up Lock.Android and PasswordlessLock as seen in the [passwordless docs](/libraries/lock-android/passwordless).

 Now, in order to use App Links, there is an additional configuration step we must follow.
 We must declare an intent filter in the `AndroidManifest.xml`, inside the `PasswordlessLockActivity` activity tag.
 This filter will allow the app to handle the links we'll send by Email or SMS.